Table of Contents

 All nutrients resorbed from the intestine into the blood pass through the portal vein (portal circulation) to the liver, where they are either removed or returned to the blood if necessary.

 Byproducts formed in the liver can be expelled in 2 ways:

 - Expulsion via the kidney: Water-soluble products (medications, alcohol) are delivered by the liver cells to the liver sinusoids.
 From there, they pass into the bloodstream to the kidney and are then expelled with urine.

 - Expulsion via the gall bladder: As the largest exocrine gland, the liver produces about 600–800 mL of bile per day.
 Non-water-soluble substances pass through the bile capillaries in the intestine and are expelled with stool.

 Shape and Structure of the Liver

-The dark red liver is located in the right upper abdomen, weight approx. 1.5–2 kg and is soft.
+The dark red liver is located in the upper right abdomen, weighs approx. 1.5–2 kg (3.3–4.4 lb), and is soft.

-Neighbouring organs leave characteristic impressions on its surface.
+Neighboring organs leave characteristic impressions on its surface.